guardomayas/Lab_Notes/Protocols/Ephys_Data.md

 - With it we launch the curator and look at existing datasets.
 2. Curator mode
 3. Select Filename
-4. Add condition with attribute. *lookup what this really means*
+4. Add condition with attribute.
 5. Type the filename
 7. Browser
 8. To Curator